 This train station stands over the former grounds of a Chinese cemetery, Kwong Wai Siew Peck San Theng, which was exhumed in 1982.
 This may have angered some resting spirits, as the story goes.
 There have been sightings of passengers with no reflection and even a headless ghost.
 Creepy stuff.
 Glad I don’t have to use this station every day, to be honest…

 7. Caldecott Hill

 Sitting behind the creepy ol’ Bukit Brown Cemetery, is the equally spooky Mediacorp HQ.
-This spot has many haunted tales, including people hearing their name be called… how do they know our names.
-Count me out of this one.
+This spot has many haunted tales, including people hearing their name be called… how do they know our names?
+This information is enough to have you jumping out of your trousers.
 On top of that, people claim to have seen ghostly figures in the corners.
 Nope, nope, nope.